jirah/kubernetes-cluster-deployer/README.md

 Smart OS Detection: Automatically detects and adapts to Debian/Ubuntu (apt), RHEL/Rocky/CentOS (dnf), and SUSE (zypper).

-Worker Node Onboarding: Generates ready-to-use Cloud-Init (user-data.yaml) and Bash (worker-setup.sh) scripts to easily join worker nodes to the cluster.
+Worker Node Onboarding: Generates ready-to-use Cloud-Init (user-data.yaml) and Bash (worker-setup.sh) scripts to join worker nodes to the cluster easily.

 Live Node Status: View real-time status of all nodes in the cluster, including hardware specs (CPU/RAM) and kernel versions.